 All these things occurred, but they didn’t signal the end.
 What, then, is supposed to foretell the end of the age and the coming of Christ?
 Is there any specific event foretold in the Olivet Prophecy that would help us understand the end was near?
 Luke claims that when the Jews saw Jerusalem surrounded with armies, the end would be near (Luke 21:20), but Matthew tells us that the end wouldn’t come until the Gospel was preached to the civilized world (Matthew 24:14).
 Only then would the end of the age arrive!
-Jesus was not referring to the Gospel going out to every nation on earth or every people group in Matthew 24:14, as is believed today.
-In fact, Paul tells us that the Gospel was preached throughout the world in the 1st century AD (Romans 10:14-18; 15:18-21; 16:25-26; Colossians 1:6, 23).
-If modern Christians must preach the Gospel to every people group on earth before the Second Coming of Christ, I cannot say.
-It certainly is a grand idea, but where is it foretold that Jesus will not return to this earth until it is?
-It certainly is not foretold in the Olivet Prophecy!
+Nevertheless, Jesus was not referring to the Gospel going out to every nation on earth or every people group in Matthew 24:14, as is believed today.
+In fact, Paul tells us that the Gospel was preached throughout the world in the first century AD (Romans 10:14-18; 15:18-21; 16:25-26; Colossians 1:6, 23).
+While it may be a grand idea to preach the Gospel to every people group throughout the world, Jesus did not say this would be true before his coming.
+It simply is not foretold in the Olivet Prophecy!

-In the Olivet Prophecy Jesus spoke of the generation that crucified him.
+Instead, Jesus spoke of the generation that crucified him.
 He did not speak about us when he referred to the end of the age.
 Rather, he spoke of the Jews and the end of the Old Covenant.
 The disciples were to be beaten in the synagogues (Luke 21:20).
 How many believers are persecuted in Jewish synagogues today?
 This was done to Jewish believers in the first century AD.
-In fact, everything Jesus predicted in the Olivet Prophecy occurred between his crucifixion and 70 AD, so why would we believe it must be fulfilled twice before Jesus returns to this earth?
+In fact, everything Jesus predicted in the Olivet Prophecy occurred between his crucifixion and 70 AD, so why would we believe those things must be fulfilled twice before Jesus returns to this earth?
 Where do the Scriptures claim these things must be done more than once, and if they need to occur only once, shouldn’t we look for Jesus’ Second Coming in the first century AD?

 Someone may ask what about the abomination of desolation that Jesus predicted would occur.
 Don’t we know from Scripture that Jesus must return 3 ½ years after the abomination is set up in the Temple?
-If this is true, then we or folks in the first century AD could know the year, month and even the day of Jesus’ Second Coming.
+If this were true, then we or folks in the first century AD could know the year, month and even the day of Jesus’ Second Coming.
 All we would need would be an accurate record to time the abomination is set up.
 Yet, the angels in heaven knew not only accurate chronology, but also when the abomination was set up.
 Nevertheless, this knowledge didn’t help them (Matthew 24:36).

-Well, what is the abomination that brings desolation?
+Well, what is the abomination that brought desolation?
 If we compare what Jesus says to what occurred during the reign of Antiochus Epiphanes, we would find it wasn’t the sacrifice of swine’s flesh that brought the desolation of the Temple.
 It was the corruption of the priesthood.
 Few Christians today understand how corrupt the Jewish priesthood was during the 1st century AD.
-The high priests or leaders of the priesthood and the nation were all appointed and removed by Gentile kings.
+The high priests or leaders of the priesthood and the nation were all appointed and removed by gentile rulers.
 The office was bought by the highest bidder and these same authorities made the Temple a market place and a den of thieves.
 They rejected Jesus as Messiah and pressured Rome to crucify him.
 They continually tried to do the same with Paul when he was in prison.
 The hight priests, especially the family of Annas, were responsible for every persecution of believers in Christ before 70 AD with the possible exception of Nero’s persecution, but Nero was a personal friend of Annas, the high priest, who was responsible for the crucifixion of Jesus.
 So, did Nero persecute Christians on his own initiative, or was he influenced by Jewish authorities in Jerusalem?
-It was the corruption of the priesthood and their leading the Jewish nation away from God that brought desolation to Jerusalem and the Temple, just as the same was true in the days of Antiochus Epiphanes.
+It was the corruption of the high priesthood and their leading the Jewish nation away from God that brought desolation to Jerusalem and the Temple, just as the same was true in the days of Antiochus Epiphanes.